dewaldsch/Set-Streamer-Stuff/README.md

 the buttons each btton wherever you see the word "USERNAME"

-you have to input your twitch name
+you have to input your twitch name and make suresure that you

+have the File TAGS.CSV in your main Lioranboard folder

 Also Read The PDF it will tell you all the commands and what